Chronology of Heritage Sites - Key Dates

 An Act to amend the Law of 31 December 1913 on Historical Monuments, establishing the automatically generated protection perimeters around historic monuments to preserve their surroundings: the perimeter is bounded by a distance of 500 metres from any point of the monument.

 21 July 1962

 Law 62-824 supplementing the law on historical monuments, establishing the perimeters of the widened approaches.
-This law, which foreshadows the modified perimeters of protection (PPA) and the modified perimeters of protection (PPM), will only be used once: delimitation, by a decree of 1964, of the widened approaches of the Palace of Versailles, These include a 5 km radius circle around the king’s chamber, and a rectangle around the Grand Canal (hence the nickname “keyhole” given to this perimeter).
+This law, which foreshadows the modified perimeters of protection (PPA) and the modified perimeters of protection (PPM), will only be used once: delimitation, by a decree of 1964, of the widened approaches of the Palace of Versailles, including a 5 km radius circle around the king’s chamber, and a rectangle around the Grand Canal (hence the nickname “keyhole” given to this perimeter).

 4 August 1962